-Over 80 per cent of facilitated naturalisations refer to extensions of citizenship to family members, i.e. to minor children and spouses.
+Over 80 per cent of facilitated naturalisations refer to extension of citizenship to family members, i.e. to minor children and spouses.
 Ethnic-affinity based naturalisations are also significant (1789 persons).
-On the other hand, only 25 recognised refugees and 5 stateless persons were naturalised after 2002.
+In the years 2009 to 2011 there were, however only 73 Slovenes who were granted citizenship according to this mode of naturalisation.
+A third of these (23 persons) concerned re-acquisition of Slovenian citizenship.
+On the other hand only 50 recognised refugees and 8 stateless persons were naturalised after 2002.

 Ethnic affinity is also the dominant ground of national interest for exceptional naturalisations, with birth in Slovenia representing the second largest interest.
 All other state interests such as culture, sports, education, science and economy play only a secondary role, comprising a modest 12 per cent share.
-Since the peak in 2002 (716 persons), there is a decreasing trend of exceptional naturalisations per year.
+Since a peak in 2002 (716 persons), there has been a decreasing trend of exceptional naturalisations per year.
 On the one hand this is the effect of the 2002 supplements to the Citizenship Act whereby second- and third-generation immigrants can be granted citizenship according to a facilitated procedure.
-On the other hand a strikingly high number of refusals for naturalisation in 2005, mainly ethnic Slovenes living abroad, can be attributed to the Government's redefinition of the national interest in citizenship acquisition.
-This is expected to drop again in the coming years due to the changes in 2006 amended Act concerning the naturalisation of ethnic Slovenes.
-Nevertheless, the number of exceptional naturalisations has tripled in 2008 (631 persons) when compared to a year before (210).
-This substantial rise in citizenship acquisition can be attributed to the parliamentary election year 2008 since Slovenia grants substantial political rights to citizens abroad, including franchise in local, parliamentary and presidential elections.
+On the other hand a strikingly high number of refusals for naturalisation in 2005, mainly ethnic Slovenes living abroad, can be attributed to Slovenia's accession to the EU in the year before and the benefits of Slovenian citizenship in this context as well as the consequent Government's Decree establishing the national interest in naturalisation.
+With the changes in 2006 amended Act concerning external citizenship and with the further Government's redefinitions of national interest in external citizenship acquisition, there had been expected a continuing drop in external citizenship acquisition in the coming years.
+Contrary to this expectation, the number of exceptional naturalisations tripled in 2008 (631 persons) when compared to a year before (210).
+This substantial rise in citizenship acquisition can be attributed to the parliamentary election year of 2008 since Slovenia grants substantial political rights to citizens abroad, including franchise in parliamentary and presidential elections, referendums and elections in the European Parliament.